We the Pears of the Wild Coyote Tree

 • We the Coyotes, by Marco La Via and Hanna Ladoul.

-The report is preliminary, not because there is going to be another, but because I have seen each film only once, and I may see one of them again.
 I remember that François Truffaut liked to see films at least twice.
-I would guess that I read this in The Washington Post, in an appreciation published when Truffaut died; however, he died on October 21, 1984, during the first semester of my sophomore year in Santa Fe, when I would not have been reading the Post.
-While in college, I did enjoy seeing some films twice, or a second time; Truffaut’s own 400 Coups was an example, a French teacher having shown it to us in high school.
+I believe I read this in The Washington Post, and I might have guessed it was in an appreciation published when Truffaut died; however, he died on October 21, 1984, during the first semester of my sophomore year at St John’s College in Santa Fe, and I would not have been reading the Post then.

-The two films that I am reviewing concern young adults trying to find their own way in the world, in defiance of their elders.
+The two films that I am reviewing now concern young adults trying to find their own way in the world, in defiance of their elders.
 We all have to do this.
 In every generation, some will do it more defiantly than others.
 Heraclitus can be defiant, he of Ephesus and thus one of the Ionian philosophers, whose spirit I imagine to haunt the Nesin Mathematics Village.
-A further reason to bring up Heraclitus will be—gold.
+A further reason to bring up Heraclitus will be a theme that is explicit in Pear Tree, implicit (or metaphorical) in Coyotes: gold.

-Eva Brann, The Logos of Heraclitus, on Marmara Island, July, 2012
+on Marmara Island, July, 2012

-The Wild Pear Tree is Ahlat Ağacı in Turkish; we watched it on what was probably an “unauthorized copy,” though Ayşe had bought this from one in a publisher’s chain of bookshops in Istanbul (there are outlets also in Ankara and Izmir).
-We had missed Ceylan’s film in the cinema; however, it was three hours long, and I would have had a hard time without English subtitles.
-We watched the DVD on three consecutive nights, pausing between sessions after long conversations in the film.
-In the first of these, young Sinan, who fancies himself a writer, has cornered an author in a bookstore and tagged along with him as he tries to walk home.
+In the first of those conversations, young Sinan, who fancies himself a writer, has cornered an author in a bookstore and tagged along with him as he tries to walk home.
 In the second conversation, Sinan has met up with two young village imams, one of whom he knows from childhood.
 The imams take conservative and liberal approaches, respectively, to interpreting the Quran.
 The conservative imam is an authoritarian whose response to a challenge is to make excuses or drop the subject.

-We the Coyotes we saw in a cinema during the Istanbul Film Festival, though probably again what we watched was an electronic version.
+We saw We the Coyotes in a cinema during the Istanbul Film Festival, though probably again what we watched was an electronic version.
 The image was not very bright, perhaps because the projection required more than a strong lamp.
 Old-fashioned long-playing records are being marketed again, apparently because audiophiles have found that analogue reproductions are better than digital; surely then cinephiles are finding the same thing.

 Whether We the Coyotes was seen in North American cinemas on actual film or not, apparently the movie has now been “retitled Anywhere With You for its digital release in the United States and Canada.”
 The “anywhere” of the new title is Los Angeles, to which two young lovers make a road-trip, hoping to start a new life.

 Back in Illinois, Amanda’s helicopter parents may have driven Amanda to seek freedom with Jake in the first place.
 We don’t actually see the parents, though we hear the mother over the phone, as Amanda watches Jake frolic in the Pacific Ocean.
-LA is still a shithole; but the youngsters see potential.
+LA is a shithole, but the youngsters see potential.

 Sinan’s mother has had to take babysitting jobs.
 Her husband plays the horses and owes gold coins to his friends.
 Ayşe and I have given gold coins to brides in Turkey, but I had not been aware that people made loans in this form.
 It does make sense in a country where inflation is unpredictable and religion forbids usury.